Hoyasumii/avengers-endgame/README.md

 GAMORA (2014): No, you're not.

-NEBULA: You've seen what we be
+NEBULA: You've seen what we bec